 If you know someone who can provide any additional information, please ask them to contact Joe, Jack or me.--GRB.

-She moved to the White Mountains in 1971, where she worked for the school systems and the Lakeside Market.
-She was the first female detective for the Navajo County Sheriff’s Office, where she retired in 2002.
+She moved to the White Mountains in 1971 where she worked for the school system and the Lakeside Market.
+She was the first female detective for the Navajo County Seheriff's Office where she retired in 2002.

-Nancy is survived by her loving husband Gerald “Jerry” Little; sons: Allen (Jeannette) Minnihan, Bret (Loa) Minnihan, Curt Minnihan and Dale Minnihan; grandchildren: Michael Minnihan, Gregg (Sachi) Minnihan, Kevin (Diana) Minnihan, Kristin Minnihan and Ryan (Natasha) Minnihan; great-grandchildren: Andrew, Chelsea, Alex, Emily, Ryland, Kayla and Emma, as well as two sisters: JoAnn Beirmann and Patsy (Dale) Remala.
+Nancy is survived by her loving husband, Gerald "Jerry" Little; sons, Allen (Jeannette) Minnihan, Bret (Loa) Minnihan, Curt Minnihan and Dale Minnihan; grandchildre, Michael Minnihan, Gregg (Sachi) Minnihan, Kevin (Diana) Minnihan, Kristen Minnihan and Ryan (Natasha) Keatley; great-grandchildren, Andrew, Chelsea, Alex, Emily, Ryland, Kayla and Emma as well as two sisters, JoAnn Beirmann and Patsy (Dale) Remala.

-A memorial service will be held at 10 a.m.
-Wednesday, May 22, at the Porter Mountain Fellowship, 1790 W. Commerce Drive in Lakeside.
+A memorial service was held at 10 a.nm.
+Wed., May 22, 2013 at the Porter Mountain Fellowship in Lakeside, Az.

-Roberta was a graduate of the Sycamore High School, and worked as a lab technician with Degraffenried Medical Consultants out of the Sycamore, DeKalb and St. Mary hospitals.
+Roberta was a graduate of the Sycamore High School and worked as a lab technician with Degraffenried Medical Consultatants out of the Sycamore, DeKalb and St. Mary hospitals.
 She also worked as a cashier for Brown's County Market for 10 years.

-Roberta was a member of the St. Mary's Catholic Church in Sycamore.
+Roberta was a member of the Church of St. Mary in Sycamore.
 She and her husband were former leaders of the multiple sclerosis society support group for many years.

-A memorial Mass will be held at 11 a.m.
-Tuesday, Jan.
-31, at St. Mary's Catholic Church in Sycamore, with Fr.
-Frank J. Timar, M.S.C. celebrating.
-A time to visit with the family will be from 10-11 a.m.
-Tuesday at the church.
-A luncheon will be served at St. Mary's Parish Center following Mass.
+A Memorial Mass will be held on Tuesday, January 31st at 1100 AM at the Church of St. Mary in Sycamore, with Fr.
+Frank J. Timar, M.S.C. officiating.
+A time to visit with the family will be from 10:00 AM -11:00 AM on Tuesday at the Church.
+A luncheon will be served at the St. Mary Parish Center following the Mass.

 GAYLA J. (McMILLAN) WARFORD